 Is Losing Grip a Common Occurence?

-I was curious to see what sort of internet chatter there was about kettlebells flying out of hands.
+I was curious to see what sort of internet chatter there were about kettlebells flying out of hands.
 Surprisingly, I only found this post from a Dragon Door message board.
 The original poster mentions his hands become slippery but that the kettlebell had yet to go flying.
 That’s the only instance I really found online about losing grip during the swing.
 There are a few posts about dropping a kettlebell which is much different than having it take flight across the room.

 Honestly, unless something drastic happens while swinging a kettlebell such as a medical episode, the chances of losing your grip are extremely unlikely.
 Even with sweaty hands, you’ll notice your grip becomes less secure at which point you’d towel off your hands and kettlebell.
 That being said, I have a few observations from this 10-second segment I believe deserve mentioning.